gpbl/react-day-picker/docs/Basic.md

 ## Selecting a day

 react-day-picker doesn't hold the selected day in its state.
-Instead, you have to get it when the user interacts with the calendar.
+Instead, you have to set it in your component when the user interacts with the calendar.

 The following component uses the `onDayClick` prop to save the clicked day in its own state: